nattadasu/ryuuRyuusei/PRIVACY.md

 The right to opt-out applies globally as the Bot is not authorized to share any personal information of the User with third-party sources for advertising purposes.
-If you, as a User, desire to remove access to your data using the Bot platform, you can avail of this right by executing the `/unregister` command and proceed to remove the bot from your server.
+If you, as a User, desire to remove access to your data using the Bot provider, you can avail of this right by executing the `/unregister` command and proceed to remove the bot from your server.

 ### Right to Non-Discrimination